MOREL-Lukas/DSAP-Project/README.md

 ## Acknowledgments

-This project was developed with the assistance of AI tools (ChatGPT, Claude, GitHub Copilot) for debugging, methodological guidance, and code drafting.
+This project was developed with the assistance of AI tools (ChatGPT, Claude, GitHub Copilot) for debugging, methodological guidance, text and code drafting and refining.
 See `AI_USAGE.md` for full disclosure.